BardisRenos/KaggleChallenge/README.md

 ### Changing to the pre trained model attributes

 In order to train our dataset and achieve high accuracy score, this approach uses the **ResNet50** deep learning model.
 In the code I change the input shape of the model and also the number of the output classes.
 That way the model is adapted into our data set shape.
+Also the model has one layer of the dense full connected layer of 512 neuros with reLu activation function.